spencertipping/tau/doc/pi2-ascii.md

 7. Every action has a simple inverse
 8. When editing, there are few dead ends

-Only (2), (3), and probably (7) and (8) matter for ρ.
+Only (2), (3), and probably (7) and (8) matter for π₂.
 Over time ASCII has been progressively augmented into awkwardness; UTF-8, HTML/XML/Markdown, `git` and its attendant merge conflicts to manage history, bidirectional text rendering, automated refactor tools, parsers for compilers, OT for collaboration, JSON, ASCII art, and the list goes on. **This is all insane.** ASCII is the wrong tool for many jobs, yet it's so useful that we continue to use it.

 ## Edit topology